Filpill/blog-web/content/projects/2024-05-21-flight-tracking.md

 I am sure there are more accurate flight data providers selling more accurate views and better coverage, but this is purely an illustrative exercise for curiosities sake.

-## Processes and Procedures
+## 💬 Data Processing Commentary

 I'll go through details of my data collection, storing and processing.

-This going to be a fairly quick and dirty version, however, I still ensure there is a semblance of structure in the folders storing the data.
+This was a fairly quick and dirty version, however, I still ensured a reasonable folder structure for storing the data.

 Long-term we can look at dumping this info into database like SQLite or Postgres.

-### Overall View
+### 🖼️ Overall View
 The workflow looks something like this:

 {{<mermaid>}}